tsnellgrove/dark_castle3/cleesh/doc.md

 Michines are composed of Triggers, Switches, Conditions, Results, and the framework of the Machine itself which orchestrates all of these.
 I'll detail each of these below.

 Triggers:
 Triggers are the Player Commands or Switches that can start Machines.
-The information about a Trigger lives in the Machine class itself - a given Switch has know "knowledge" that it's the trigger for a machine and multiple Machines could have the exact same Trigger (this makes sense when you think about Player Commands being triggers).
+The information about a Trigger lives in the Machine class itself - a given Switch has no "knowledge" that it's the trigger for a machine and multiple Machines could have the exact same Trigger (this makes sense when you think about Player Commands being triggers).

 The Machine class has the following Trigger attributes: trigger_type, trig_switch, trig_vals_lst